keerthiprabup/Natas/README.md

 So let's try this username in the username bar keerthi" or 1=1 #

-where I commented after getting the true value to avoid unwanted stuffs
+where I commented after getting the true value to avoid unwanted stuffs.

+We got the pass!!

+## Natas 15
+Username: natas15
+Password: TTkaI7AWG4iDERztBcEyKV7kRXH1EZRB